Calendar

 Share: twitter

-• The event brought together experts and associations to discuss the latest scientific advances in this neurodegenerative disease
+• The meeting brought together experts and associations to discuss the latest scientific advances in this neurodegenerative disease

-Madrid, June 19, 2025.
-The closing ceremony of the 2nd International Congress on ALS “Manolo Barrós”, held to mark World ALS Day, took place today in Madrid, presided over by Her Majesty Queen Sofía.
-The event served to share important scientific advances in the understanding and treatment of this neurodegenerative disease.
+Madrid, 19 June 2025.
+The closing ceremony of the 2nd International Congress on ALS ‘Manolo Barrós’, held on the occasion of World Amyotrophic Lateral Sclerosis Day, took place today in Madrid under the chairmanship of Her Majesty Queen Sofía.
+The conference served as a platform for sharing important scientific advances on this neurodegenerative disease.

-Organized by the Reina Sofía Foundation and the CIEN (Center for Research on Neurological Diseases), part of the Carlos III Health Institute, the congress brought together researchers, healthcare professionals, and representatives of patient and family associations affected by ALS.
-A highlight of the event was the speech by Senator Juan Ramón Amores, who has been living with ALS for nearly a decade and shared his personal experience with the diagnosis, as well as his hopes in light of current scientific progress.
+Organised by the Reina Sofia Foundation and the Centre for Research on Neurological Diseases (CIEN), part of the Carlos III Health Institute, and with the collaboration of the Ramón Areces Foundation, the Congress brought together researchers, healthcare professionals and representatives of associations of people and families affected by ALS.
+Among them, Senator Juan Ramón Amores, who has been living with the disease for almost a decade, and David Riaño, a researcher at the CSIC, stood out.
+Both shared their personal experiences with the diagnosis, the difficulties they face and their expectations regarding current scientific advances.

-Throughout the congress, various strategies were discussed to improve both clinical and social approaches to ALS, promoting the exchange of knowledge and experiences among specialists and stakeholders.
-One of the most notable moments was the keynote lecture by Professor Ammar Al-Chalabi from King’s College London (UK), a leading international figure in ALS research.
-In his talk titled “What do we know about ALS?”, Al-Chalabi reviewed the current state of scientific knowledge and the main challenges the disease poses to the medical community.
+Throughout the meeting, various strategies for improving the clinical and social approach to ALS were discussed, in addition to promoting the exchange of knowledge and experiences between specialists and groups involved.
+One of the highlights was the presentation by Professor Ammar Al-Chalabi, from King's College London (United Kingdom), considered one of the leading international authorities on research into this disease.
+Under the title ‘What do we know about ALS?’, Al-Chalabi reviewed the current state of scientific knowledge and the main challenges posed by the disease for the medical community.

-The congress’s scientific program was structured into two main sessions.
-The first, focused on research advances in ALS, was chaired by Pascual Sánchez-Juan, researcher at CIEN and the Reina Sofía Foundation.
-Experts such as Alfredo Ramírez-Zúñiga (University of Cologne), Alberto García Redondo (Hospital 12 de Octubre), Oriol Dols-Icardo (Hospital Sant Pau), and Guglielmo Foffani (HM CINAC and National Hospital for Paraplegics) presented studies on biomarkers, molecular diagnostics, immune dysfunction, and new therapeutic approaches using transcranial magnetic stimulation.
+The scientific programme of the conference was structured into two main sessions.
+The first, focusing on advances in ALS research, was moderated by Pascual Sánchez-Juan, a researcher at the Reina Sofia Foundation and CIEN.
+It featured experts such as Alfredo Ramírez-Zúñiga (University of Cologne), Alberto García Redondo (12 de Octubre Hospital), Oriol Dols-Icardo (Sant Pau Hospital) and Guglielmo Foffani (HM CINAC and National Hospital for Paraplegics) presented studies on biomarkers, molecular diagnosis, immune dysfunction and new therapeutic approaches using transcranial magnetic stimulation.

-The second session highlighted the crucial role of patients in research, with special attention to the work of the BT-CIEN Brain Tissue Bank, an initiative supported by the Queen Sofía Foundation.
-Researchers including Alberto Rábano and Laura Saiz shared the achievements and lessons learned from this collaborative research model.
+The second session was dedicated to highlighting the crucial role of patients and associations in research.
+The presentations highlighted the work of the BT-CIEN Tissue Bank, an initiative supported by the Reina Sofia Foundation since its inception, an example of which is its current ‘Extraordinary Brains’ campaign, which encourages the donation of brain tissue to science.
+Researchers such as Alberto Rábano and Laura Saiz shared the achievements and lessons learned in this collaborative line of work.

-This effort would not be possible without the personal involvement of Her Majesty Queen Sofía, who has supported the project from the outset.
-Her ongoing commitment to neurodegenerative disease research and social causes was once again demonstrated by her presence at this congress, which is becoming an international benchmark in the scientific calendar dedicated to ALS.
+This momentum would not be possible without the personal involvement of Her Majesty Queen Sofía, who has supported this project since its inception.
+Her continued commitment to research into neurodegenerative diseases and social causes has been reflected, once again, in her presence at this conference, which is establishing itself as a landmark event in the international scientific calendar dedicated to ALS.

 Gallery